Police services of the Empire of Japan: Operations overseas

+From the 1930s period to the Pacific War of 1941-1945, other similar but "native" civil police-services operated in Manchukuo, Mengjiang and the Nanjing Nationalist Government.

+The police and security services in the South Seas Mandate and occupied Pacific areas were the charge of the Tokeitai.

+Equipment

 At the beginning of modern police systems, only senior officers were permitted to wear a sword, so most constables had only a baton.
 Then, in 1882, all officers started to be issued a sabre.

 Only some elite detectives, bodyguards, or SWAT units such as the Special Security Unit of the TMPD were issued pistols.
 FN Model 1910 or Colt Model 1903 were used for open-carry uses, and FN M1905 or Colt Model 1908 Vest Pocket for concealed carry uses.

 And in the border area like Karafuto Prefecture and Korea, there were some armed police units with military small arms.

+Controversies

+The vague wording of the 1925 Peace Preservation Law gave all police organizations wide scope for interpretation of what constituted "criminal activity".

+Under the guise of "maintenance of order", the police exercised broad powers of surveillance and arrest.
+Lack of accountability and a tradition of "guilty until proven innocent" led to many of the brutalities carried out by the police forces.

+In rural areas especially, the police had great authority and were accorded the same mixture of fear and respect as the village head.

+The increasing involvement of the police in political affairs was one of the foundations of the authoritarian state in Japan in the first half of the twentieth century.